NagendraAvadanam/Asset-Analysis/README.md

-# Spark-Funds-Investment Analysis
+# Asset Management Analysis
- Spark Funds is an Asset Management company, and wants to  invest in a few companies.
+ Asset Management company, and wants to  invest in a few companies.
 And the company wants to analyse data to invest  in English speaking countries only, to invest from a range of 5 to 15 million  USD per round of investment.

-Strategy: Spark Funds wants to invest where most other investors are investing.
+Strategy: Asset wants to invest where most other investors are investing.
 To play a safe game in market.

 Business Objective: The objective is to identify the best sectors, countries,